danlawless/auracle/book/README.md

 # The Sovereignty Series

-A four-volume journey from recognition through embodiment—for those healing from narcissistic relationships, trauma bonds, and dysregulated family systems.
+A seven-volume journey from recognition through embodiment and beyond—for those healing from narcissistic relationships, trauma bonds, and dysregulated family systems.

 ---